imAsparky/django-tag-fields/docs/custom_tagging.rst

         # ... methods (if any) here

-    class TaggedWhatever(GenericTaggedItemBase):
+    class TaggedWhatever(GenericFKTaggedItemThroughBase):
-        # TaggedWhatever can also extend TaggedItemBase or a combination of
+        # TaggedWhatever can also extend TaggedItemThroughBase or a combination
-        # both TaggedItemBase and GenericTaggedItemBase.
-GenericTaggedItemBase
+        # of both TaggedItemThroughBase and GenericFKTaggedItemThroughBase.
-        # allows using the same tag for different kinds of objects, in this
+        # GenericFKTaggedItemThroughBase allows using the same tag for
-        # example Food and Drink.
+        # different kinds of objects, in this example Food and Drink.

         # Here is where you provide your custom Tag class.
         tag = models.ForeignKey(